markmarijnissen/js-mediator/README.md

 * Keep the public API small and conscise.
 Use names that make sense in the context of the Module.
 * Protect the Black Box: A Module **can never** reference another Module!

-### Mediating with Object-Oriented code: Dealing with instances
+### Mediating Object-Oriented code: Dealing with instances

 Not all application code is best modeled as singletons.
 Indeed, many frameworks use an Object-Oriented approach where you can instantiate multiple instances of a single class.